Founder & Director

-Dr. Goodman moved from academia to biotechnology to help apply biomedical discoveries to human health – to turn great science into impactful medicine.
+Dr. Goodman moved from academia to biotechnology and pharma to help apply basic biomedical discoveries to human health – to turn great science into impactful medicine.
 He has co-founded seven biotechnology companies (the first being Exelixis), and led one of them (Renovis) as President and CEO from a private to public company until its acquisition.
 He was recruited to be President and founder of Pfizer’s Biotherapeutics and Bioinnovation Center and a member of Pfizer’s executive leadership team.

-Today Dr. Goodman is a Managing Partner of venBio, a venture capital firm he co-founded that focuses on innovative therapeutics for major unmet medical needs, with a model of strategic investment with Merck, Amgen, and Shire.
-Dr. Goodman is Chair of the Board of Second Genome, Solstice Biologics, Heart Metabolics, and Alexo Therapeutics.
+Today Dr. Goodman is a Managing Partner of venBio Partners, a venture capital firm he co-founded that focuses on innovative therapeutics for major unmet medical needs.
+Dr. Goodman is Chair of the Board of Second Genome, ALX Oncology, and Tollnine.
 He is a member of the Board of Checkmate and NFlection.
 He chaired Labrys Biologics until its acquisition by Teva.
 The drug he championed at Labrys, now called Ajovy, is FDA approved for chronic migraine suffers.

-Amongst his many public policy roles, Dr. Goodman is Chair of the California Council on Science and Technology (advising the Governor and State Legislature), a member of the University of California Innovation Council, a member of the board of the Pacific Institute, former Chair of the National Research Council’s (NAS) Board on Life Sciences (advising the Federal Government), and past President of the McKnight Endowment Fund for Neuroscience.
-He advises numerous biomedical foundations.
+Amongst his many public policy roles, Dr. Goodman is former Chair of the California Council on Science and Technology (advising the Governor and State Legislature), a member of the University of California Innovation Council (advising UC President Napolitano), a member of the board of the Pacific Institute, former Chair of the National Research Council’s (NAS) Board on Life Sciences (advising the Federal Government), and past President of the McKnight Endowment Fund for Neuroscience.
+He advises numerous foundations.